Chart Color Schemes

 West Gladstone faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 16.6%, substantially lower than Australia's average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 12.4%, followed by postgraduate qualifications (2.4%) and graduate diplomas (1.8%).
+The area's university qualification rate is 16.6%, significantly lower than the Australian average of 30.4%.
+This indicates both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are most common at 12.4%, followed by postgraduate qualifications (2.4%) and graduate diplomas (1.8%).
 Trade and technical skills are prominent, with 40.1% of residents aged 15+ holding vocational credentials – advanced diplomas (6.7%) and certificates (33.4%).

 Frequently Asked Questions - Education